MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/policy-statements.md

 The following sample policy statements address a number of common cost-related business risks, and are provided as examples for you to reference when drafting actual policy statements addressing your own organization's needs.
 Note that these examples are not meant to be proscriptive, and there are potentially several policy options for dealing with any single identified risk.
 Work closely with business and IT teams to identify the best policy solutions for your particular cost-related risks.

-## Future proof
+## Future-proofing

 **Business risk:** Current criteria that don't warrant an investment in a Cost Management discipline from the governance team.
 However, you anticipate such an investment in the future.

 **Policy statement:** You should associate all assets deployed to the cloud with a billing unit, application/workload, and meet naming standards.
 This policy will ensure that future Cost Management efforts will be effective.

-**Design options:** For information on establishing a future proofed foundation, see the discussions related to creating a governance minimum viable product (MVP) in the [actionable design guides](../journeys/overview.md) included as part of the Fusion guidance.
+**Design options:** For information on establishing a future-proof foundation, see the discussions related to creating a governance MVP in the [actionable design guides](../journeys/overview.md) included as part of the Fusion guidance.

 ## Budget overruns